 The Importance of Detoxification

 Stopping Vicodin use suddenly can create both psychological and physical side effects, which can range from unpleasant to dangerous.
 Many patients addicted to opioids avoid detox out of fear of the withdrawal process.
-Some commons withdrawal symptoms include:
+Some common physical symptoms of Vicodin withdrawal due to Vicodin abuse include:

 - Nausea and loss of appetite